logicalclocks/logicalclocks.github.io/docs/setup_installation/common/backup.md

 # How to take, restore and manage backups in managed.hopsworks.ai

 ### Introduction
-[Managed.hopsworks.ai](https://managed.hopsworks.ai) is our managed platform for running Hopsworks and the Feature Store in the cloud.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) is our managed platform for running Hopsworks in the cloud.
 When managing a cluster it is important to be able to take and restore backups to handle any failure eventuality.
-In this tutorial you will learn how to [take](), [restore]() and [manage]() backups in [managed.hopsworks.ai](https://managed.hopsworks.ai)
+In this tutorial you will learn how to [take](## Taking a backup), [restore](## Restoring a backup) and [manage](## Managing your backups) backups in [managed.hopsworks.ai](https://managed.hopsworks.ai)

+!!!
+Note
+    The information below is only accurate for version 3.1.0 and above.
+If your cluster is of an older version, refer to the appropriate version of the documentation.

+!!!
+Note
+    Clusters deployed on GCP are still running the 3.0.0 version of the backup.
+Refer to this version of the documentation to get more information.

 ## Prerequisites
 To follow this tutorial you need to create a cluster in [Managed.hopsworks.ai](https://managed.hopsworks.ai).
 During the [cluster creation](../aws/cluster_creation.md) you need to set a positive number for the maximum retention period for your backups.
-This is done in the [backups](../aws/cluster_creation.md#step-6-set-the-backup-retention-policy) step of the cluster creation by setting the wanted retention period in _Validity of cluster backup images_.
-This step is needed because the backup process relies on the cloud bucket retention policy and needs to configure it before any backup is taken.
+This is done in the [backups step](../aws/cluster_creation.md#step-6-set-the-backup-retention-policy) of the cluster creation by setting the wanted retention period in _Validity of cluster backup images_.
+This step is needed because the backup process relies on the cloud bucket retention policy and needs it to be configured before any backup is taken.

 !!!
 Warning
     This value cannot be edited later on so make sure to set the proper one.